robocomp/robocomp-robolab/components/activityRecognition/README.md

 This component predicts human activity based on the sequence of human skeletons (set of a human joints, can also be referred to as the pose).
 The component implements interface ActivityRecognition.
 It provides two functions: addSkeleton() which expects an array of shape (3, 15) for xyz positions of
 15 joints, and getCurrentActivity(), which returns a json string of top activities with their probabilities.
 The component requires a minimum of 32 skeletons to produce a prediction.
+The component can be run together with activityRecognitionClient, poseEstimation and camerasimple components to produce predictions based on the real-time input.
+Check the communication diagram below.

 ## Requirements